elixir-europe/human-data-maturity-model/index.markdown

                 <td>Semantic</td>
                 <td>
                     <ol>
-                        <li>No or ad hoc labeling of datasets for allowed usage.</li>
+                        <li>No or ad hoc labeling of datasets for allowed usage.
+Requirements being gathered to implement a consistent ontology for data usage.</li>
-                        <li>Plan drafted to implement a consistent ontology for data usage at the Node level.
-Implementation of international standards may have begun locally.</li>
+                        <li>Plan drafted to implement a consistent ontology for data usage at the Node level.</li>
                         <li>Internationally compatible ontology of data usage has been implemented at the Node level.</li>
-                        <li>Internationally compatible ontology of data usage has been implementedat the Node level, is regularly reviewed and feeds back to the ontology creators for updates and expansion.</li>
+                        <li>Internationally compatible ontology of data usage has been implemented at the Node level, is regularly reviewed and feeds back to the ontology creators for updates and expansion.</li>
                     </ol>
                 </td>
             </tr>